London Weekend Television: ITV London

-By 2001, Carlton and Granada controlled all of the franchises in England and Wales, and in 2002 took the decision to unify the playout and branding of all of the companies to become ITV1, with regional references used only in accordance with regional programming.
+By 2001, Carlton and Granada controlled all of the franchises in England and Wales, and in 2002 decided to unify the playout and branding of all of the companies to become ITV1, with regional references used only in accordance with regional programming.
 LWT marked its final day on air with a series of tributes to LWT's past, with long-serving continuity announcers Glen Thompsett and Trish Bertram appearing in-vision in LWT's playout centre in the London Television Centre.
 When GMTV handed over to the weekday franchise the following morning, the national ITV1 brand was on-air, with the new team of network continuity announcers announcing for the first time; former Meridian Broadcasting announcer Paul Seed was the first network voice.

 The operations of LWT and Carlton Television were merged to become ITV London, a 7-day service.
 Unlike the other English and Welsh franchises, ITV London did not receive regional idents featuring the London name until the 2003 refresh; only one of these idents was ever used at a single junction from launch.
 Apart from this rare occasion, the channel was only known verbally as "ITV1 London" prior to regional programmes only.
 In February 2004 Granada and Carlton completed their merger to become ITV plc, owning eleven of the fifteen ITV regional franchises.

 The LWT logo continued to appear at the end of its programmes until 31 October 2004.
 However, from 1 November, it was replaced by the new Granada Productions endcap, with programmes either credited as "A Granada London Production", or "A Granada Production" instead.
 On 16 January 2006, all network productions produced by any ITV plc-owned company were branded as "ITV Productions", which since 2009 has been rebranded as "ITV Studios".

 Studios

-As already mentioned, LWT's first studio base was the former home of Associated-Rediffusion, the previous London Weekday franchise holder in Wembley (see Fountain Studios).
+LWT's first studio base was the former home of Associated-Rediffusion, the previous London Weekday franchise holder in Wembley (see Fountain Studios).
 The Wembley studios were problematic, as their costly conversions to colour was imminent.
-Fortunately, LWT only had to use Wembley until its new purpose-built studios were opened in 1972.
+LWT only had to use Wembley until its new purpose-built studios were opened in 1972.

 The new studios, called South Bank Television Centre, included a large tower block named Kent House after the Duchess of Kent who officially opened the complex.
 It was built on a plot of land named King's Reach.
 The studios' network ident was KRS, for King's Reach Studios.
 These facilities were considered at the time the best colour studios in Europe.
 In 1992 the complex was renamed London Television Centre, and became the centre of ITV plc's studio operations and the chief production centre until closing in 2018.

 Continuity announcers

-Ruth Anders, Sue Peacock, Trish Bertram, Keith Harrison, Robin Houston, Glen Thompsett, Annie St John and Peter Lewis served as continuity announcers for LWT.
+Ruth Anders, Sue Peacock, Trish Bertram, Keith Harrison, Robin Houston, Pam Royle, Alec Taylor, Glen Thompsett, Annie St John and Peter Lewis served as continuity announcers for LWT.